jchristopher/template-map/readme.txt

 There's a filter for that. `template_map_post_types` accepts two parameters, the second of which is the Page Template filename in question.
 You can conditionally return an array of CPT names that will be utilized when checking to see whether the current page is within the section in question.

 == Changelog ==

+= 1.0.1 =
+* When using maybe_in_section you can pass a 2nd parameter to force a parent ID

 = 1.0 =
 * Initial release